India top court scraps opaque election funding system, calls it 'unconstitutional' | Politics

 India top court scraps opaque election funding system, calls it 'unconstitutional'

-Under the system, a person or company can buy bonds from the state-run State Bank of India and donate them to a political party.
-Undeclared individuals and companies bought 165.18 billion rupees ($1.99 billion) of such bonds up to November 2023, according to the Association for Democratic Reforms, a non-government civil society group working on election funding in India.
+Under the system, a person or company could buy bonds from the state-run State Bank of India and donate them to a political party.
+Individuals and companies bought 165.18 billion rupees ($1.99 billion) of such bonds in total up to November 2023, according to the Association for Democratic Reforms (ADR), a non-government civil society group working on election funding in India.

-India's Supreme Court on Thursday scrapped a seven-year-old election funding system that allows individuals and companies to donate money to political parties anonymously and without any limits, calling it "unconstitutional".
+India's Supreme Court on Thursday scrapped a seven-year-old election funding system that allows individuals and companies to make unlimited and anonymous donations to political parties, calling it "unconstitutional".
 The decision is seen as a setback for Prime Minister Narendra Modi's Bharatiya Janata Party, which has been the largest beneficiary of the system it introduced in 2017.

-The system, called Electoral Bonds, was challenged by opposition members and a civil society group on grounds that it hindered the public's right to know who had given money to political parties.
-Under the system, a person or company can buy bonds from the state-run State Bank of India and donate them to a political party.
+The system, called Electoral Bonds, was challenged by members of the opposition and a civil society group on the grounds that it hindered the public's right to know who had given money to political parties.
+Under the system, a person or company could buy bonds from the state-run State Bank of India and donate them to a political party.

-Undeclared individuals and companies bought 165.18 billion rupees ($1.99 billion) of such bonds up to November 2023, according to the Association for Democratic Reforms, a non-government civil society group working on election funding in India.
+Individuals and companies bought 165.18 billion rupees ($1.99 billion) of such bonds in total up to November 2023, according to the Association for Democratic Reforms (ADR), a non-government civil society group working on election funding in India.
 The group was a petitioner challenging the system.
 A five-judge bench headed by Chief Justice D.Y.
-Chandrachud said: "Political contributions give a seat at the table to the contributor... this access also translates into influence over policy making."
+Chandrachud said: "Political contributions give a seat at the table to the contributor ... this access also translates into influence over policy making."

+In making its ruling, it said: "The scheme has been declared unconstitutional, the issuance of fresh bonds is prohibited."
+BJP spokesperson Gopal Krishna Agarwal said the party was "committed to continuous reforms on electoral funding" and would abide by the ruling.

-Because of the close nexus between money and politics it is possibile that financial contributions "would lead to quid pro quo arrangements", the court said.
-Individuals can donate any amount of cash.
+Individuals could donate any amount of cash.
 Companies had been restricted based on their revenue and profits, but the bond system removed those limits.
+The Supreme Court reinstated corporate donation limits.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)